in

 Decorating a Kitchen Corner Window

-This being said, it is sometimes difficult to decorate or cover a window in the kitchen due to the areas being in a corner, or on the far side of a counter.
-Below are some creative ways to add decor, as well as the best window treatments to use.
+There are a ton of perks to having a kitchen window.
+Allowing sunlight to enter the kitchen area is monumental for having a bright, open kitchen space.
+This being said it is sometimes difficult to decorate or cover a window in the kitchen due to the areas being in a corner or on the far side of a counter.

 How Do You Decorate a Kitchen Corner Window

-Usually the first thing that comes to mind when decorating the corner of a kitchen is adding things that will help free up counter and cabinet space.
-These could be items such as storage containers, spice racks, cookbooks a wine tray or even a coffee station.
+Usually, the first thing that comes to mind when decorating the corner of a kitchen is adding things that will help free up counter and cabinet space.
+These could be items such as storage containers, spice racks, cookbooks, a wine tray, or even a coffee station.

-Inviting kitchen with corner window, light green cabinets and white granite countertops However, before we look at individual ideas, lets explore some of the more general ways you can enhance this space.
+However, before we look at individual ideas, let’s explore some of the more general ways you can enhance this space.

 Add Color